 Negligence-caused errors that occur during surgery and cause harm to the patient have consequences.
 These errors can range from failing to properly monitor a patient during surgery to not using the right equipment, leaving equipment inside the patient, or operating on the wrong limb/body part.

 When a surgical patient undergoes anesthesia, the doctors and attending anesthesiologist have a duty to monitor the patient, be aware of any potential risk factors the patient may have, and properly handle any anesthesia-related complications which may occur.
 When this duty isn’t met, legal recourse can be taken.

-Find Recovery with an Atlanta Medical Malpractice Lawyer
+Find Recovery with a Medical Malpractice Lawyer in Atlanta